 The third kind of knowledge that God possesses, according to Molina, is called middle knowledge (because it is “in between” God’s natural knowledge and free knowledge).
 A true proposition is part of God’s middle knowledge if and only if it is a contingent truth (like items of God’s free knowledge) but beyond God’s control (like items of God’s natural knowledge).
 The most frequently discussed items of middle knowledge are often called “subjunctive conditionals of freedom” by philosophers, since they describe what people would freely do if placed in various possible situations.

 However, philosophers have expressed several doubts about whether or not it is possible for God to possess middle knowledge, doubts that parallel those expressed above in connection with the possibility of God’s foreknowledge of the contingent future.
-For one thing, they wonder about counterfactuals of freedom: can we really assume that these are either true or false?
+For one thing, they wonder about subjunctive conditionals of freedom: can we really assume that these are either true or false?
 How can they be true if (for example) the person in question is never in the situation and never actually makes a choice?
 What “grounds” them or makes them true?
 A second worry about Molina’s picture has to do with the nature of knowledge.
 Even if a given counterfactual of freedom is true, knowing a proposition requires that a person be able to distinguish what is true from what is false.
 The worry here is that perhaps not even God could distinguish true counterfactuals of freedom from false ones.
-For more detailed discussions of these objections, see Adams 1977, Freddoso’s introduction to Molina 1988, Craig 1987, Flint 1988, Flint 1998, Hasker 1989, Davison 1991, and Perszyk 2011.
-(For a clever attempt to explain prophecy without middle knowledge, see Pruss 2007 and the response from Corabi and Germino 2013.)
+(For more detailed discussions of these objections, see Adams 1977, Freddoso’s introduction to Molina 1988, Craig 1987, Flint 1988, Flint 1998, Hasker 1989, Davison 1991, and Perszyk 2011, and Oppy and Saward 2014; for a clever attempt to explain prophecy without middle knowledge, see Pruss 2007 and the response from Corabi and Germino 2013.)

-There are several ways to try to resolve the problem of prophecy, which arises in cases where a future contingent event is predicted.
-The approaches discussed here have various strengths and weaknesses.
+There are several ways to try to resolve the problem of prophecy that is the focus of most philosophical debate, which arises in cases where a future contingent event is predicted.
+The approaches discussed here possess various strengths and weaknesses.
 The question of prophecy has been receiving increased attention as the debate over the extent of God’s knowledge has become more widely discussed in recent work in the philosophy of religion.
-As a result, one could reasonably predict that philosophical arguments concerning these matters will continue indefinitely into the future.
+As a result, one could reasonably predict (prophesy?) that philosophical arguments concerning these matters will continue indefinitely into the future.